 Wells Fargo vs. Chase Bank

 An auto loan through Chase Bank is a bit of a smoother process than acquiring one through Wells Fargo.
 You can see the bank’s average rates and apply for a loan online, neither of which Wells Fargo lets you do.
 We found rates from Chase ranging from around 2.99% to 10.99% on average, which was about the same as Wells Fargo.
 Also, you can refinance through Chase.
 Furthermore, JD Power ranks Chase significantly higher in customer satisfaction than Wells Fargo.
 Thus, we would recommend choosing Chase Automotive Services over Wells Fargo for your auto loan.

 Wells Fargo vs. LightStream

 LightStream is SunTrust Bank’s online offshoot for auto loans.
-You can get a new car loan rate from LightStream as low as 3.49% when you sign up for automatic payment, which is comparable with Wells Fargo (you’ll pay 0.50% more without AutoPay).
+You can get a new car loan rate from LightStream for a low APR when you sign up for automatic payment, which is comparable with Wells Fargo (you’ll pay 0.50% more without AutoPay).
 Also, you can get a loan for between 24 and 84 months through LightStream.
 However, you can’t borrow more than $100,000 from LightStream, while Wells Fargo doesn’t have a borrowing limit (as told to us by the same customer service representative).